 Marketing is the full strategic and operational system for creating, communicating, and delivering value to target audiences.
 It encompasses:

 Paid media — advertising across digital, print, broadcast, outdoor, and social platforms.
-You pay to place the message.
+The organization pays to place the message.
 The audience knows it's advertising.
 Authority comes from frequency and reach.

-Owned content — the organization's website, blog, social media, email list, and app.
+Owned content — the organization's website, blog, social channels, email list, and app.
 Content the organization produces and controls.
 Authority comes from consistency and utility.

 Product and pricing strategy — positioning the product or service in the market at the right price, in the right distribution channels, to reach the right buyers.

-The common thread in marketing: the organization controls the message, pays for or owns the channel, and optimizes for measurable outcomes — clicks, conversions, revenue attribution.
+The common thread: the organization controls the message, pays for or owns the channel, and optimizes for measurable outcomes — clicks, conversions, revenue attribution.

 What Public Relations Does

 Public relations is the discipline of earning influence through third parties.
 The organization doesn't pay for a press placement, doesn't control the journalist's framing, and can't guarantee the story runs at all.
-That's exactly why PR carries authority that advertising doesn't.
+That is exactly why PR carries authority that advertising doesn't.

 When The Wall Street Journal writes that a company is the leader in its category, readers believe it — because it wasn't paid placement.
-When a research study cites a firm's data, the citation carries weight because independent researchers chose to reference it.
-When an AI engine names a brand in response to a buyer's question, that mention carries authority because the engine synthesized it from trusted third-party sources.
+When a peer-reviewed study cites a firm's data, the citation carries weight because independent researchers chose to reference it.
+When an industry analyst names a brand as a category leader, the mention compounds — other reporters quote it, prospects cite it back in sales calls, competitors lose ground they can't buy back with ad spend.

 PR produces that third-party validation through earned media coverage, thought leadership content, reputation management, crisis communications, and stakeholder relations.